Saints, Marshon Lattimore agree to 5-year contract extension: reports

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 According to ESPN, Lattimore agreed to a five-year, $97.6 million contract extension and could be worth up to $100 million with incentives.
-He will reportedly earn $68.3 million guaranteed – the most of any cornerback in NFL history.
+He will reportedly earn $68.3 million in total guarantees and he is fully guaranteed $44 million – the most of any cornerback in NFL history.

 Lattimore has been a solid defender for the Saints since coming into the league.
 New Orleans selected him with the No. 11 overall pick of the 2017 NFL Draft out of Ohio State.
 In three of his first four seasons in the league, he’s been a Pro Bowler.